iamarxs/ai-coop-dungeonmaster/README.md

 This is a web-based multiplayer text adventure game where players can join a host's instance, and an AI (Ollama) acts as the game master.

+***Note: This project has been abandoned for a pure CLI based version.
+My unfamiliarity with React made it a pain in the ass to work on the frontend.***

 ## Project Structure

 -   `backend/`: Contains the Python FastAPI server.